ibalampanis/sustainable-living/guide.md

 ### What is Eco-Travel?

-In simple terms, eco-tourism refers to responsible travel.
+In simple terms, ecotourism refers to responsible travel.
 When people travel overseas, they frequently stay at places where tourism has rendered the local environment completely uninhabitable.
 Adventure travel that improves and protects the environment while enhancing local communities' well-being is the focus of ecotourism.
 Eco-travel provides people with a more genuine adventure experience and more chances to establish long-lasting relationships with the locals while also enhancing the ecosystem.
 Destination: Earth places a high priority on sustainability and humanitarian travel, which is obvious in each of our eco-adventures.

 ### Benefits of Ecotourism